Ezequiel294/dotfiles/README.md

 reboot
 ```

-Now you will see the login screen of SDDM.
+Now, you will see the login screen of SDDM.
-In the top left corner it says "Qtile Wayland".
+In the top left corner, it says "Qtile Wayland."
 Change it to just "Qtile".

-After login in sddm you will get to qtile, which is your desktop environment.
+After logging in sddm, you will get to qtile, your desktop environment.

-This are the basic Qtile key mappings:
+These are the basic Qtile key mappings:

 | Key                  | Action                      |
 | -------------------- | --------------------------- |